Master of Science in Computer Science and Master of Computer Science

 Step 3: Carry Out the Work and Defend It

-Once the thesis or project work has been completed and a document describing the results prepared, the student must orally defend the work.
+Once the thesis or project has been completed, and a document describing the results prepared, you must orally defend the work.

-- A student must be registered in the semester in which the oral defense is taken.
+- You must be registered in the semester in which the oral defense is taken.

 - Defenses are open to the public and should be announced using the department mailing list at least 48 hours in advance.
 The scheduling of a defense must meet the deadlines established by the Graduate School.

-- It is the student's responsibility to send an abstract when submitting the exam scheduling form; it is the advisor's responsibility to ensure this.
+- It is your responsibility to send an abstract when submitting the exam scheduling form.
+It is the advisor's responsibility to ensure this.

 - After the oral defense, the committee chair should report the result using Form 303.
 Two additional copies of this form must be made, one for the student and one for the student's file.
 The original should be sent to the Graduate College.

-- The student must obtain preliminary and final approval of the thesis from the Thesis Examiner using forms 501A and 501B.
+- You must obtain preliminary and final approval of the thesis from the Thesis Examiner using forms 501A and 501B.

-Should a student fail the oral defense of a thesis or project for a second time, the committee must decide whether the student will be required to pursue the coursework-only option for the degree.
-A student has the right to appeal the result of a project or thesis defense by submitting an appeal in writing to the Department Chair within two weeks of notification of the result.
+Should you fail the oral defense of a thesis or project for a second time, the committee must decide whether you will be required to pursue the coursework-only option for the degree.
+You have the right to appeal the result of a project or thesis defense by submitting an appeal in writing to the Department Chair within two weeks of notification of the result.

 Coursework Limits for a Project or Thesis

 Up to 6 credit hours of CS 597 may be taken for credit toward an MSCS or MCS degree.
 Up to 5 credit hours of CS 591 may be taken for credit toward an MSCS degree.
 (With advisor approval, up to 3 additional CS 591 credits can be added.)
 MSCS students working on a thesis may take a maximum combined total of 8 credit hours of CS 591and CS 597.
-For CS 591 credits to count toward a degree, a student must successfully defend a thesis.
+For CS 591 credits to count toward a degree, you must successfully defend a thesis.
 To count as a master's thesis, at least 5 credit hours of CS 591 are required.